Morita theory and singularity categories: Regularity, normalization and finite generation

 If $G$ is a finite $p$-group, $BG$ is already $p$-complete, so that $\Omega (BG_p^{\wedge})\simeq G$, and again if $G$ is connected $\Omega (BG_p^{\wedge})\simeq G_p^{\wedge}$, but in general $\Omega (BG_p^{\wedge})$ will be infinite dimensional.

-In this case $R$ is regular if and only if $H_*(\Omega (BG_p^{\wedge}); \Fp)$ is finite dimensional.
+In this case $R$ is regular if and only if $H_*(\Omega (BG_p^{\wedge}); \Fp)$ is finite dimensional (i.e., $\Omega (BG_p^{\wedge})$ is a $p$-compact group in the sense of Dwyer-Wilkerson).
 We have already observed that this happens if $G$ is a finite $p$-group or a connected compact Lie group.

 It is shown in \cite[Subsection 5.7]{DGI2} that $C^*(BG)$ is proxy-regular (i.e.\ $k$ is proxy-small) for all compact Lie groups $G$. \end{ex}